 Eric Lindros, Quebec, 1991

-Lindros never actually played for the Nordiques, which makes this entry strange – but it belongs here because it’s the original proof that a player could simply refuse.
-Quebec drafted him first overall.
-He said no thanks.
-He went to Philly instead.
+Lindros never actually played for the Nordiques, which makes this entry strange – but it belongs here because it was the original proof that a player could simply refuse.
+Quebec drafted him first overall in 1991.
+He declined to play for the franchise, and the dispute eventually ended with Philadelphia acquiring his rights.

-The return package eventually became the spine of the Colorado dynasty (Peter Forsberg, Ron Hextall, Mike Ricci, Steve Duchesne, Kerry Huffman, Chris Simon, two first-round picks – some of which were used to eventually get Patrick Roy).
+The return package eventually became part of the spine of the Colorado dynasty: Peter Forsberg, Ron Hextall, Mike Ricci, Steve Duchesne, Kerry Huffman, Chris Simon and two first-round picks.
+Some of those assets later helped Quebec, by then Colorado, acquire Patrick Roy.
 So Quebec lost Lindros and, in a roundabout way, kind of won anyway.
-Doesn’t make the standoff any less wild in retrospect.
+That does not make the standoff any less wild in retrospect.

 Jack Eichel, Buffalo, 2021

 For Larkin comparisons, this is the one Detroit fans will keep coming back to.
-It’s not a perfect parallel – Larkin’s situation doesn’t seem to involve any personal animosity, at least not publicly – but the shape of it rhymes.
+It is not a perfect parallel – Larkin’s reported situation does not appear to involve a public medical dispute or a direct personal confrontation – but the broad shape of it rhymes.
 Captain.
 Long rebuild.
-Decides enough is enough.
-Leaves.
-Wins.
+A player deciding his timeline may no longer match the organization’s.
+Then the possibility of a fresh start elsewhere.

 Chris Pronger, Edmonton, 2006